 Either assessment can provide students valuable insight into evaluating their major options and planning for their future career success.
 Career counselors help facilitate test administration prior to the presentation and then will discuss results and use of assessment information.
 One assessment per presentation.

-An overview of résumé and cover letter development, and answers to specific student questions.
+An overview of résumé and cover letter development, including both content and formatting, as well as answers to specific student questions.

-An overview and breakdown of the job search process.
+An overview and breakdown of the job and internship search process.